Mattha

 Mattha may also be smoked before serving for flavour.
 It is generally served before or after a meal, though it can also be consumed with the meal, and it is thought to help with digestion.
 Mattha is similar to Chaas, which is also called chhanch or ghol, but spicier and is known as Mohi in Nepal.

-Similar drink
+Similar drinks

 Lassi

 Lassi is a popular summer yogurt drink from India, Bangladesh and Pakistan.